 Photo by Andrea Piacquadio

-Making and selling digital goods, templates, or merch can be a smart, scalable way for couples to earn side income.
-With platforms like Etsy, Shopify, Fourthwall, or Printful, you can offer everything from cute planners to custom shirts designed for special occasions.
+Making and selling digital products, templates, or merch can be a smart, scalable way for couples to earn side income.
+With platforms like an Etsy shop, Shopify, Fourthwall, or Printful, you can offer everything from cute planners to custom shirts designed for special occasions using print-on-demand services.

 Splitting tasks works well: